DIP vs DPS: Which Czech Pension Product Is Right for Expats?

 If you'll be in Czechia 3+ years: It's almost certainly worth setting up at least a DPS.
 Even if you leave and eventually close the account early, the state contributions and tax savings you accumulate during those years likely outweigh the tax deductions you'd need to return.
 Plus, employer contributions are yours to keep no matter what.

 If you'll be here less than 2 years: The administrative effort may not be worth it unless your employer offers significant contributions.
-Consider investing independently through a standard brokerage account instead.
+Consider investing on your own through a standard brokerage account instead.

 Key point: You don't need to stay in Czechia for 10 years.
 You just need to keep the account open for 10 years.
 You can stop contributing after you leave and let the money grow.
 Many expats leave Czechia but keep their DPS/DIP running for the remaining years.